HEPCompSim/DCSim/README.md

 The platform file has to follow the [SimGrid-defined DTD](https://simgrid.org/doc/latest/Platform.html).
 Example files can be found in `data/platform-files`.
 The output-path can be any relative or absolute path of your file-system where you are allowed to write to.
-Instead of manually setting up all workload and dataset parameters, JSON files can be provided, which contains all necessary information
+Instead of manually setting up all workload and dataset parameters, JSON files can be provided, which contain all necessary information

 An example for a workload mixing both gaussian and histogram distributions for its job characteristics would be, e.g.:
 ```json